 “This is an important win for the entire broadcasting industry because it recognizes that there are rare instances, particularly during live programming,” CBS said in a statement, “when it may not be possible to block unfortunate fleeting material, despite best efforts.”

 The court noted that the singers were “independent contractors” (vs. CBS employees) and that CBS shouldn’t be held accountable for their actions.
 The decision sounds like (dare I say it?) common sense to me, and I applaud it.
 I think Jackson did it as a publicity stunt, but it backfired.
-If anyone should be liable for a fine it’s her, and it appears to me her career has suffered from the stunt, rather than got a jump start.
+If anyone should be liable for a fine it’s her, and it appears to me her career has suffered from the stunt, rather than getting a boost.